Android 10: When Will My Phone Get the Update?

 This list could go on and on, but we wanted to focus mostly on the bigger high-end brands, US models, and popular phones for the masses.
 That said, several other incredible devices like the Vivo NEX S, Razer Phone 2 or budget RealMe phones should see Android 10 in the next month or two if they didn’t get it already.

-Honestly, Android 10 is no longer new, as it got released six months ago.
+Honestly, Android 10 is no longer new, as it got released over seven months ago.
 At this point, in my opinion, every major brand should have already made announcements, released timeframes, or already delivered the update.
-We shouldn’t be hearing about betas just starting or a companies FIRST Android 10 update in February of 2020, as that’s too late.
+We shouldn’t be hearing about betas just starting or a companies first few Android 10 updates in March of 2020, as that’s too late.

-That said, the main brands like Samsung, Google, and OnePlus all delivered the update before the end of the year and even more in January, so things are trending in the right (and faster) direction lately.
+That said, the main brands like Samsung, Google, and OnePlus all delivered the update before the end of the year and even more in January/Feb, so things are trending in the right (and faster) direction lately.

-For now, enjoy Android 10 on your Pixel, Essential, OnePlus, select Samsung phones and a few others, join betas if they’re available, or check back often to see if your device gets added to the list.
+For now, enjoy Android 10 on your Pixel, OnePlus, Samsung, Essential and select LG or Motorola phones and a few others, join betas if they’re available, or check back often to see if your device gets added to the list.
 If you are using Android 10, here’s a guide for any potential problems.
-Then, look out for Google’s first glance of Android 11 sometime in March.
+Then, now that Google released the first Android 11 Developer Preview in February, expect an official Android 11 beta in early April for a few dozen phones.

 4 Comments